 Cannabis transfers carry a state-mandated manifest.
 Medical wholesalers issue pedigree / chain-of-custody paperwork.
 Either way, the PDF lives in an email.
 The structured data — manifest or pedigree number, transfer/ship date, shipper, receiver, carrier, vehicle ID, order number — is never extracted.
 The PDF gets uploaded to a Drive folder if anyone remembers.
 The "is this PO on the manifest" check is "open the PDF and look."

-Lightspeed's inventory model is FIFO on standard goods.
-For regulated items with short shelf life, the right model is FEFO (first-expiry-first-out) — pull the lot closest to expiration first.
+For regulated items with short shelf life, the right model is often FEFO (first-expiry-first-out) — pull the lot closest to expiration first.
 Without expiration dates captured on every receipt, FEFO has no data to operate on.
-So you write off near-expiry stock that newer lots sat in front of, week after week.
+That increases write-off risk when newer lots sit in front of older lots.

 6. Audit and recall response means stitching three systems

-When inspection time comes, the answer to "produce the chain of custody for lot Z" lives in: the Lightspeed receipt record (no lot detail), the email thread with the COA, the supplier's portal for the license PDF, the Drive folder for the transfer manifest, and the spreadsheet where someone hand-stitched it together last time.
-That's four systems and a manual stitch.
-It works once.
-It doesn't work at scale.
+When inspection time comes, the answer to "produce the chain of custody for lot Z" can live across: the POS receipt record, the email thread with the COA, the supplier's portal for the license PDF, the Drive folder for the transfer manifest, and the spreadsheet where someone stitched it together last time.
+That may work once.
+It gets fragile as locations, suppliers, and regulated lots increase.

 What "layered procurement" actually means

 The instinct when you hit the gap is to swap the POS — for a cannabis-vertical POS like Treez, Dutchie, or Cova, or a pharma-vertical system for medical retailers.
-That works, but the cost is real: a POS migration is months of work, a hardware change, a retrain for every register operator, and a permanent shift in your tooling around POS-adjacent integrations (loyalty, analytics, accounting, marketing).
+That can work, but the cost is real: a POS migration can mean project time, hardware review, register retraining, and changes to POS-adjacent integrations such as loyalty, analytics, accounting, and marketing.

 The alternative is to keep Lightspeed and add the compliance procurement layer alongside it.
 LineNow does exactly that: